 In addition, you can purchase a My Brest Friend Deluxe slipcover separately.
 It is wise to keep two on hand for when the inevitable spills and mess happen when feeding.

 This pillow supports just about every breastfeeding hold, ensuring that you can find something comfortable for you and your baby.

 However, the pillow itself is a bit thin; many mothers find that they still need to lean over to meet their babies’ mouths.
 The pillow itself and the zipper on the cover are lacking in quality and may require replacement sooner rather than later.

-Infantino is known for their affordable yet effective baby products, and this nursing pillow doesn’t fail to deliver just that.
+Infantino is known for its affordable yet effective baby products, and this nursing pillow doesn’t fail to deliver just that.